Clubs & Organizations

 In 1994, CGU developed the Minority Mentor Program (MMP) as part of its commitment to improve the retention of underrepresented students.

-SBOS Peer Mentoring Program
+DBOS Peer Mentoring Program

-Although initially envisioned as a means of supporting incoming students in their transition into the SBOS community, SPMP’s goals have been expanded to address the needs of students at all stages of their graduate education.
+Although initially envisioned as a means of supporting incoming students in their transition into the DBOS community, SPMP’s goals have been expanded to address the needs of students at all stages of their graduate education.

 The Writing Center